edmundmiller/edmundmiller.dev/src/content/post/renv-nextflow.md

 title: Reproducing R code in a container
 description: Building an renv environment in a Docker container for Nextflow
 publishDate: "Nov 26 2023"
-tags: ["Nextflow", "R", "bioinformatics","murder-mystery", "software"]
+tags: ["Nextflow", "R", "bioinformatics", "murder-mystery", "software"]
 draft: true
 ---